 WHAT IS BRANDING?

-Branding is an act of building the company’s visual identity.
+Branding is an act of building the company’s visual branding.
 It helps establish your business’ character in the world.
 It exhibits your brand image through curating specific colour palettes, images, shapes, and likes.
 Branding is the combination of visual elements strategically picked to effectively deliver the right image you want to be perceived by your potential customers, business affiliations, and other fields that are in line with your brand.

 The right branding is important for every business so companies will be able to communicate their brand’s purpose, core values, and unique personality.
 Building your brand comprises specific choices of visual styling, communication strategies, and culture to project how you want to be treated by your potential business partners and audience.
 Your brand needs to exhibit more than just your products or services offered, it has to deliver specific experiences and engagements that tap your consumers on a personal or emotional level.